OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 #### Overview

-iOS makes all mobile applications run under the `mobile` user.
-Each application is sandboxed and limited using policies enforced by the Trusted BSD mandatory access control framework.
-These policies are called profiles and all third-party applications use on generic sandbox profile: the container permission list.
-See the [archived Apple Developer Documentation](https://developer.apple.com/library/archive/documentation/Security/Conceptual/AppSandboxDesignGuide/AppSandboxInDepth/AppSandboxInDepth.html "Apple Developer Documentation on Sandboxing") and the [newer Apple Developer Security Documentation](https://developer.apple.com/documentation/security "Apple Developer Security Documentation") for more details.

-##### Data and Resources Protected by System Authorization Settings

-On iOS, apps need to request permission to the user for accessing data and resources protected by system authorization settings:
+In contrast to Android, where each app runs on its own user ID, iOS makes all third-party apps run under the non-privileged `mobile` user.
+Each app has a unique home directory and is sandboxed, so that they cannot access protected system resources or files stored by the system or by other apps.
+These restrictions are implemented via sandbox policies (aka. *profiles*), which are enforced by the [Trusted BSD (MAC) Mandatory Access Control Framework](http://www.trustedbsd.org/mac.html "TrustedBSD Mandatory Access Control (MAC) Framework") via a kernel extension. iOS applies a generic sandbox profile to all third-party apps called *container*.
+Access to protected resources or data (some also known as [app capabilities](https://developer.apple.com/support/app-capabilities/)) is possible, but it's strictly controlled via special permissions known as *entitlements*.

+Some permissions can be configured by the app's developers (e.g. Data Protection or Keychain Sharing) and will directly take effect after the installation.
+However, for others, the user will be explicitly asked the first time the app attempts to access a protected resource, [for example](https://developer.apple.com/library/archive/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/ExpectedAppBehaviors/ExpectedAppBehaviors.html#//apple_ref/doc/uid/TP40007072-CH3-SW7 "Data and resources protected by system authorization settings"):

 - Bluetooth peripherals
 - Calendar data